PeterMarshall29/book1/_sources/jupyternotebooks/derived_classes_and_virtual_functions.md

 (Virtual Functions)=
 ## Virtual Functions

-Virtual member functions allow the programmer to declare functions in a base class that can be redefined in each derived class.
+**Virtual member functions**, also know **methods** allow the programmer to declare functions in a base class that can be redefined in each derived class.

 Declaring a particular function as `virtual` in the base class allows that function identifier to act as an interface to the definitions of the function in both the base and derived classes.
 The compiler and linker will guarantee the correct correspondence between objects and the functions applied to them.